-Amendment LCPR05-088 removes considerable language from the effective date section, language stating that actuarial work must occur, must be paid for by the city or the purchaser of the facilities, and that the actuarial work must indicate that PERA is expected to receive some net gain from the privatization.
-This language is unnecessary if the actuarial work has already been provided and paid for, and if due to that actuarial analysis PERA certifies that some gain is expected for PERA due to the privatization.
-If these conditions have already been met, then the Commission may wish to consider using LCPR05-088.
+Amendment LCPR05-067 removes considerable language from the effective date section, language stating some of the conditions for the bill to be deemed effective.
+The amendment removes language stating that actuarial work must occur, must be paid for by the Northfield Hospital, and that the actuarial work must indicate that PERA is expected to receive some net gain from the privatization.
+The Commission might conclude that part of this conditional language is not needed since the actuarial work has occurred and it suggests that a net gain, although a modest one, will occur.
+If the Commission is comfortable with the results of that study, the Commission may wish to consider using LCPR05-067.

-Amendment LCPR05-089.
-The Commission supports the use of this privatization model, and if amendment LCPR05-088 is not used, the Commission should consider Amendment LCPR05-089.
-Amendment LCPR05-089 is a technical amendment indicating that the actuarial work shall be performed by the actuary jointly retained by the pension fund administrations, rather than by the actuary retained by the Commission.
+If Amendment LCPR05-067 is not used, the Commission should consider Amendment LCPR05-068.
+Amendment LCPR05-068, which is a technical amendment, indicates that the actuarial work is to be performed by the actuary jointly retained by the pension fund administrations, rather than by the actuary retained by the Commission.
 Due to legislation enacted in 2004, the Commission no longer retains an actuary.